 Schools and Local Governments

-Led by Lawrence J. Tenenbaum, Chair of our Education Law Practice Group, and Lisa A. Cairo, Chair of our Municipal Law Practice Group, our attorneys have been working around the clock to provide school districts and municipalities with advice about their obligations in this rapidly changing environment.
+Led by Lawrence J. Tenenbaum, Chair of our Education Law Practice Group, our attorneys have been working around the clock to provide school districts and municipalities with advice about their obligations in this rapidly changing environment.

 We advocate on behalf of school districts who are able to comment on legislation affecting their obligations to students and communities.
 We advise administrators who are implementing distance learning curricula and meal programs.
 We also provide guidance to boards of education about governance issues.